 Now, however, in April 2012, a project for the refurbishment of the Allestree Library has been completed, thanks to grants from the Marc Fitch Trust, from Christ Church alumni, and from the Governing Body.
 A new heating and dehumidification system has been installed which has created steady conditions and a vastly-improved environment for the books; old shelving against damp, cold walls has been removed and replaced with new, made-to-measure bookcases; the books have all been cleaned and preparations made for the most damaged to be conserved and boxed; and the previously unknown medieval tiles are to be recorded and published for the first time.

-For more detailed information about the Allestree Library there are two detailed articles, 'Time capsule under restoration' and 'Medieval tiles in the Allestree Library' (pp.15-17) here in the latest issue of the library journal:
+For further information about the Allestree Library there are two detailed articles, 'Time capsule under restoration' and 'Medieval tiles in the Allestree Library' (pp.15-17) in the Hilary 2011 issue of the library journal:

 Registered Charity Number: 1143423